cartwatson/Nexus/docs/api-documentation.md

 ## General Notes

-- API is hosted on port 5000 inside the container
+- API is hosted on the port defined in the `.env` at root of the project, default is 4000
-- To access API when run in docker `localhost:5000`
+- To access API when run in docker `localhost:4000`
 - Request type is not currently enforced
 - All return information is in the following form